 Overloading a Jon boat will create serious safety concerns.

 With all boats, but especially those with a low freeboard (where the top of the sides are very close to the water surface) are especially susceptible to becoming unstable and taking on water if they go over their weight capacity.
-For the weight capacity of Jon boats read this article.

 2 different hull types